tonethar/IGME-330-Master/notes/HW-word-cloud.md

 # HW - Word Cloud

 ## I. Overview
-- Extend our word counting demo and create a canvas word cloud
+- Extend our word counting demo and create a canvas "word cloud"
 - if you extend and polish this HW assignment, it could make a nice portfolio piece

 ## II.
 Requirements